 The Extension Committee on Organization and Policy (ECOP)

 “ECOP is the representative leadership and governing body of Cooperative Extension.
 The Cooperative Extension Section represents the directors and administrators of member Extension institutions (76) in their collective dealings with other units of the APLU Commission on Food, Environment, and Renewable Resources (CFERR), the Board on Agriculture Assembly (BAA), federal agencies, organizations, and the public.
 ECOP is headquartered at the APLU in Washington, D.C.”

 In addition to its core responsibility of representing the priorities of Cooperative Extension within the Association of Public and Land Grant Universities, ECOP strives to provide benefit directly back to the System by:

 Regional Extension Associations

-Learn more about the five Cooperative Extension regions.
-Details for the other four Associations can be found through their respective websites:
+Learn about the five Cooperative Extension regions and the other four Associations through their respective websites:

 - Association of Southern Region Extension Directors – Website

 - North Central Cooperative Extension Association – Website